Tricopetaurus/orders/README.md

 Need to sort out the proper assignment first, but then support loading in via a provided file instead of requiring someone to type up py code for everything

+### Handle overshot

+Right now I snap to an existing stop by zero'ing out all future movement in a step.
+Instead, we should finish moving towards the next waypoint with the remainder of that step.